Research looking into the connection between herpes and dementia could lead to new antiviral drugs.

 Or both herpes and the bacteria could be risk factors or causes.

-Some research has found a connection between some oral bacteria and dementia.
+has found a connection between some oral bacteria and dementia.

 Itzhaki notes in her paper that bacteria could be “leading to the disease in the sizeable proportion of [Alzheimer’s] patients whose illness is not accounted for by HSV1.”

 Trials that target herpes viruses specifically would be able to determine whether they’re at least one of the causes.
 But they might not stave off all dementia in all patients, even if herpes is a cause of dementia.

 “Treatment is going to be tried, which might or might not work.
 It might not work because of other factors that have been overlooked,” Itzhaki said.
 “But if it doesn’t work, it won’t be because the concept [of a herpes-dementia connection] is wrong.
 It will be because of other stuff interfering.”